 Ian formerly sat on the Editors’ Code Committee which oversees the industry’s Code of Practice.

 President of the Society of Editors, Ian is the Emeritus Editor of the Telegraph.
-He is the former Weekend Editor of the Telegraph and has previously worked for the Southern Evening Echo, South West News Service, the Press Association, Daily Express and Daily Mail.
+He is the former Weekend Editor of the Telegraph and has previously worked for the Southern Evening Echo, South West News Service, PA Media, Daily Express and Daily Mail.
 He was launch editor of the Metro newspapers, editor of the Scottish Daily Mail, and deputy editor of the Evening Standard.
 He moved to the Telegraph group in 2007, and has been deputy editor of the Daily Telegraph, editor of the Sunday Telegraph, and Weekend Editor.
 He was appointed Emeritus Editor in June 2017.